psantwani/Daily-Coding/README.md

 [DCP2](src/com/piyush/dailycodingproblem/uber/DCP2.java) - Given an array of integers, return a new array such that each element at index i of the new array is the product of all the numbers in the original array except the one at i.

 [DCP293](src/com/piyush/dailycodingproblem/uber/DCP293.java) - Pyramid form (increasing then decreasing) consecutive array using reduce operations.

+[DCP350](src/com/piyush/dailycodingproblem/uber/DCP350.java) - Write a program that determines the smallest number of perfect squares that sum up to N.

 **Yext**